 Make sure any members of your team who will be following up with leads understand each of the types of leads and how to tailor their followup for each

 This tip is absolutely critical.
 You may be the marketer accepting leads and you may understand the types of leads but to be successful you need to make sure any members of your team who are following up with leads understand what the types of leads are and how to followup to optimize your response rates and conversion.
+We highly recommend that each member of your team that is engaging with leads has skimmed HTR's Lead Optimization Guide which can be found in the help center article: Tips to Improve Your Lead Response and Success Rates.

 Next steps for kicking off your lead gen with Hotel Tech Report